nponsard/ariel-os/book/src/tooling/ferrocene.md

 > Ferrocene is the open-source qualified Rust compiler toolchain for safety- and mission-critical.
 Qualified for automotive, industrial and medical development.

-Note: Ferrocene requires a (paid) licence to use.
+Note: Ferrocene requires a (paid) license to use.

 Ferrocene uses [`criticalup`][criticalup], its variant of `rustup`, to manage installing its toolchain and components.
 Once installed, wrapping regular Rust commands like `cargo` and `rustc` with `criticalup run` enables using the qualified tooling.